Watch Out for Rising Costs

 Looking at asset-weighted retail expense ratios from 2008, most asset classes saw a 1 basis-point drop or no change from 2007.
 Overall, the asset-weighted average annual expense ratio dipped from 0.88% to 0.87%, though U.S. equity funds rose a basis point.
 Bond-fund expenses dipped as did those of international-equity funds.

 Unfortunately that trend has likely reversed, and many funds today are charging more.
-The reason is easy to see: Mutual fund assets (excluding money funds) totaled $5.9 trillion at the end of February 2009, down sharply from $8 billion at the beginning of 2008.
+The reason is easy to see: Open end mutual fund assets (excluding money funds and ETFs) totaled $4.8 trillion at the end of March 2009, down sharply from $7.8 billion at the beginning of 2008.

 Russel Kinnel does not own shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.